Talk, Listen, Connect: How Humans and AI Evaluate Empathy in Responses to Emotionally Charged Narratives: Discussion

 While fine-tuning GPT-4o enhances its alignment with human responses, human empathy is inherently a multifaceted process that goes beyond a singular emotional or cognitive dimension.
 It involves consistency and a deeper understanding of emotional context, and it is about ``putting oneself in another shoes'' to fully grasp another person's perspective and feelings \cite{peterson2017my}.
 Fine-tuning allows the model to better align its responses with these complex human dynamics, reducing the unrealistic or artificial aspects of AI interactions and making its behavior more natural and relatable.
 Focusing solely on stories, the fine-tuned response is more human-like, while incorporating all readers' traits in the fine-tuning process.
 Including the relevant attributes (e.g., personality, gender, or experiences), decreases the model's discrepancy, enhances the model's consistency with human judgments, and allows the model to generate more nuanced and personalized responses and exhibit more human-like qualities in both emotional reactions and understanding.
 Later, we additionally tested the influence of persona in a fine-tuned model and observed the biggest gains come when the model is tuned to reflect experience similarity of experience.
 A deeper understanding of each other's emotions and perspectives plays a critical role in empathy.
 Our findings indicated that contextual and personalized fine-tuning is key to enhancing AI empathy, leading the model to be better able to mimic this natural human connection and generate more realistic empathetic responses.

 Experimental studies in psychology have indicated several factors that play a critical role in evoking empathy.
-For instance, readers tend to empathize more deeply when they share similar life experiences with the storyteller \cite{krebs1975empathy,eklund2009ve}, in particular when the storyteller's situation is particularly emotionally intense and vivid \cite{morelli2017empathy}, or story touches on relatable domains such as work or home life \cite{roshanaei2019empathy}.
+For instance, readers tend to empathize more deeply when they share similar life experiences with the storyteller \cite{krebs1975empathy,eklund2009ve}, in particular when the storyteller's situation is particularly emotionally intense and vivid \cite{morelli2017empathy}, or the story touches on relatable domains such as work or home life \cite{roshanaei2024paths}.
 Our findings show that AI-generated responses often align with existing literature by producing higher overall empathy ratings.
 However, there are key factors where AI responses diverge from those of humans.
 AI-generated responses indicate less sensitivity to personal similarity cues, such as shared emotions, experiences, or moral values, while humans show more empathy when they feel emotionally or morally aligned with the storyteller.
 This highlights a key limitation of current LLMs with their lack of understanding of others' emotions and perspectives, which is essential for authentic empathic engagement.
-However, our findings highlight that GPT-4o's empathy is significantly influenced by the emotional richness, vividness, and drama of the story itself, while fails to empathize when exciting events occur.
-This highlights a significant gap in AI's ability to empathize in positive circumstances, while humans tend to empathize in both positive and negative situations, including sharing joy and excitement.
-To further validate these findings, we examined GPT-4o's performance separately for positive and negative stories (see Supplementary Materials \ref{appendix:3}).
-The model demonstrated a stronger correlation with human empathy in negative contexts; however, it also tended to amplify the emotional intensity in these situations.
-In contrast, in positive contexts, it was less aligned with human ratings, and the degree of overestimation was smaller.
-This asymmetry suggests a potential bias, where LLMs may conflate emotional intensity with empathy in negative contexts, which results in inflating empathy scores for emotionally charged stories.